scalikejdbc/scalikejdbc.github.io/source/documentation/auto-session.html.md

 ### ReadOnlyAutoSession
 <hr/>

-Since version 1.7.4, `ReadOnlyAutoSession` and `NamedReadOnlyAutoSession` is also available.
+Since version 1.7.4, `ReadOnlyAutoSession` and `NamedReadOnlyAutoSession` is also available, which are tailored for read-only operations, preventing any update or execute operations.

-These auto sessions disallow update/execute operations.